mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/TIM/TIM_InputCapture/readme.txt

 @par Example Description

-This example shows how to use the TIM peripheral to measure the frequency of a periodic signal provided either by an external signal generator or by another timer instance;
-Example using the STM32F0xx TIM LL API, peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+Use of the TIM peripheral to measure a periodic signal frequency provided either by an external signal generator or by another timer instance.
+This example is based on the STM32F0xx TIM LL API.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 TIM1_CH1 is configured in input capture mode.
 The TIM1CLK frequency is set to its maximum value (Prescaler is /2 * 2 = 1) in order to get the best possible resolution.